-ANNUAL PROGRAM FEES

-Billed: July 1 st of each year Annual fees are payable each year of a program's accreditation term.
+ANNUAL PROGRAM FEES Billed: July 1 st of each year Annual fees are payable each year of a program's accreditation term.
 Annual fees are billed for each accredited course level, whether or not a course cycle is conducted in a particular year.
 Additional location fees are billed annually for each accredited course level at each location.
 New programs that receive accreditation during the current fiscal year do not need to pay annual fees until the beginning of the next fiscal year.
 Late Penalty: A late fee of \$100.00 is charged if annual dues are not paid within 90 days of the invoice date and the program runs the risk of being put on Administrative Probationary Accreditation status.

-ACCREDITATION APPLICATION FEES

-Due: with application The program's application for Initial or Renewal accreditation must be submitted with payment.
+ACCREDITATION APPLICATION FEES Due: with application The program's application for Initial or Renewal accreditation must be submitted with payment.
+Portal access will be given once fees are received.
 A one-time application fee is paid to MACTE for each teacher education course level.
 When seeking accreditation for multiple levels at the same time, a reduced price is assessed after the first level.
-Portal access will not be given until fees are received.
-Once paid, fees are valid for 24 months.

-SUBSTANTIVE CHANGE FEES
+For initial levels, once paid, fees are valid for twenty-four months.
+If the Self-Study is not submitted within this timeframe, a new application and fee is required.
+For renewal levels, once paid, the fee is valid for the length of the renewal process.
+The deadline to submit the renewal level's Self-Study is six months before the renewal date.
+Failure to submit by this date may result in a \$500 late submission fee.
+Refer to Section G.2 for additional information on the renewal timeline.